Texas Tech University Archives

 Chronology of TTU Departments, Colleges, Institutes and Degrees Awarded

-Agricultural Sciences, Arts and Sciences, Business Administration, Engineering, Home Economics, Law, and Medicine, and Music
+Agricultural Sciences, Arts and Sciences, Business Administration, Engineering, Home Economics, Law, Library, Mass Communication, and Medicine, and Music

 Agricultural Sciences, College of